OxfordCMS/OCMS_Example_16SrRNA/README.md

 rmarkdown::render("ocms_example_16SrRNA.Rmd", output_format="html_document")
 ```

 This will produce an html report that contains the analysis results and the code that was run to produce the results.
 This should provide code snippets and such for use in your own data analysis.
 If you want to run the steps one by one then the html is already build at html/ocms_example_16SrRNA.html.
+There is also a pdf, pdf/ocms_example_16SrRNA.pdf that is the analysis guide.